 While we at FindLaw have done a fine job of addressing corporate social media policy as it relates to employees, we have not yet spoken to creating a social media policy as it relates to your company's marketing and advertising.

-A recent article in the ACC Docket magazine brought to light various issues that corporate counsel need to consider when it comes to advertising via social media.
+An article in the ACC Docket magazine brought to light various issues that corporate counsel need to consider when it comes to advertising via social media.
 We've distilled the tips into four easy steps to help you craft an advertising social media policy.

 1. Consider Federal Laws and Regulations

 Just as you would review advertisements for compliance with the Federal Trade Commission Act's prohibition of false and deceptive advertising, you must do the same for messages your company conveys through social media.
 You must include relevant disclosures regarding "health, safety or performance of a product."
 In making sure that your tweets, shares, pins and video are in line with FTC requirements, you may want to review recent FTC publications on disclosures in digital advertising.